Agbeli/IndabaX_workshop/README.md

 	- Art piece prediction.
 	- Credit scoring.

+- The notebook shows two examples with datasets from housing pricing and cancer classification.

 - In terms of advance supervised modeling:
  - Image recognition
  - Speech recognition